DIG Visits Islamabad Traffic Police Office, Reviews Performance - UrduPoint

 DIG Visits Islamabad Traffic Police Office, Reviews Performance

-Deputy Inspector General of Police (Security) Waqar Ahmad Chauhan Thursday visited Islamabad Traffic Police (ITP) office and reviewed its performance
+Deputy Inspector General of Police (Security) Waqar Ahmad Chauhan visited Islamabad Traffic Police (ITP) office and reviewed its performance, said a police spokesman here on Friday

-Farukh said these pickets were taking special actions for numerous traffic violations especially use of cell phone while driving, not wearing helmet on motorbikes, which effectively reduced the accident ratio on the roads.
+Farukh said these pickets were taking special actions on numerous traffic violations especially on the use of mobile phone while driving, driving without helmet, which would effectively reduce the accident ratio on roads.

-On the occasion the SSP made some suggestions before the DIG, on which he assured him for early take up on it and urged him for setting up accident Unit on immediate basis.
+On the occasion, the SSP made some suggestions before the DIG, on which he assured him for early take up on it and urged him for setting up an Accident Unit on immediate basis.

 He appreciated the overall performance of ITP and asked the department to make fresh strategy using innovative ideas to improve traffic flow in Islamabad.